Nike React Element 55

 The elements are basically at the heart of the design philosophy of the Nike React Element 55 when it was dropped in late 2018 as a fitting follow-up to the bestselling and hyped Nike React Element 87 which was touted as a Sneaker of the Year contender.

-Nike designers literally played with the elements as both the Element 87 and Element 55 were both named after highly reactive elements namely Francium for the Element 87 and the Element 55 after Cesium.
+Nike designers literally played with the elements as both the Element 87 and Element 55 were named after highly reactive elements namely Francium for the Element 87 and Cesium for the Element 55.
 Both highly radioactive elements are what inspired designers to blend heritage designs with futuristic highly-reactive elements for a bestselling shoe.

 The design of the Element 55 shoe just like the Element 87 sneaker.
 Both were lifted from heritage running shoes of the past that include the Nike Internationalist which debuted in 1982 with runner Alberto Salazar wearing them in the New York Marathon.